Skip to main content

 (iii) Shall be dispersed throughout the course so as to foster development of public speaking ability;

-(h) In-class public speaking presentations shall not be completed through online education or distance learning;
+(h) In-class public speaking presentations may be completed through online education or distance learning providing both of the following apply:

-(11) The chartered program shall require written evaluations, completed by each student, of each fire safety inspector and instructor training course offered through online education or distance learning.
-The evaluation shall include, but is not limited to, the following:
+(11) The chartered program shall require written evaluations, completed by each student, of each fire certification training course offered through online education or distance learning.
+The evaluation may be in electronic or hard copy formats and include, but not be limited to, the following:

 (a) Clarity of written policies associated with the chartered program;